jyablonski/pyspark_prac/README.md

 Practice Repo for PySpark Goodness.

 ## Streaming Example
 An Example Streaming Application is in the `streaming/` folder.
-You can run `streaming-up` which will spin up Containers for the following resources:
+You can run `make streaming-up` which will spin up Containers for the following resources:
 - Zookeeper
 - Kafka
 - Kafka UI